Why do you need to make a Will?

 You might be weighing up whether or not to make a Will.
 We can help cut through the common misconceptions about why you might need one – explaining what a Will could do for you, and then helping you to set one up quickly and cost-effectively.

-Why making a Will makes sense
+Why making a Will is really important

 - ‘I’m living with my partner and they’ll inherit everything’